-Recycling remains a priority for BSMM as it conserves our natural resources for future generations, saves energy by reprocessing materials instead of producing new ones, and has positive economic impacts on our communities.
+Recycling remains a priority for NDEP as it conserves our natural resources for future generations, saves energy by reprocessing materials instead of producing new ones, and has positive economic impacts on our communities.
 Additionally, effective recycling programs can lead to job creation, reductions in pollution caused by improper waste handling, and reduced landfill costs to communities.
 Recognizing the importance of recycling, the Nevada Legislature adopted a recycling goal of 25% in 1991 to meet the demands of waste diversion and to extend the life of many landfills within the state.
 Since 1991, the Nevada Division of Environmental Protection (NDEP), which oversees BSMM, has tracked the State's recycling efforts.
-The 2021 recycling rate for the State of Nevada was 24%.
+The 2023 recycling rate for the entire State of Nevada was 20.34%.

-To enhance our recycling planning efforts, BSMM began Partners for a Sustainable Nevada (PSN) in August 2021.
+To initiate our current planning efforts, the NDEP began Partners for a Sustainable Nevada (PSN) in August 2021.
 This stakeholder group - made up of government agencies, non-profits, and private organizations - focuses on statewide sustainability issues and opportunities and works to identify and implement innovative solutions.
-With this progress and additional advancements, BSMM has an opportunity to integrate PSN's efforts into improving our recycling systems, decreasing waste generation, and increasing waste diversion across Nevada.
+With this progress and additional advancements, the NDEP has an opportunity to integrate PSN's efforts into improving our recycling systems, decreasing waste generation, and increasing waste diversion across Nevada.

-As Nevada transitions from seeing used materials as "waste" to viewing them as valuable commodities, our understanding of opportunities for these materials will continue to evolve.
+As Nevada transitions from viewing used materials as "waste" to a valuable commodity, our understanding of opportunities for these materials will continue to evolve.
 All materials, especially recyclable materials, need to be evaluated at all stages of their life cycles to identify new uses.
 We need to market those materials as beneficial to the state's economy and environment.
 We also must embrace other models of thinking to meet our recycling goals, such as the sustainable materials management framework, which is a holistic approach that evaluates more than just the end-of-life management of products and encompasses product design, material use, manufacturing, transportation, and other elements across a product's life cycle.